-This We have introduced and shown examples of analyses that are provided by the xRay tool.
-The tool is usable in 3 easy steps and is runnable on the cloud or in the customer premise, even in a production environment.
+We have introduced and shown examples of analyses that are provided by the xRay tool.
+The tool is usable in 3 easy steps and is runnable on the cloud or in the customer premises, even in a production environment.

-In the future, we intend to expand the purview of the tool by adding functionality such as:
+In the future, we intend to expand the tool by adding functionality such as:

 - Online, while running analytical capability.